-QUALITY 6.5
+6.6 QUALITY

-MAINTAIN DENVER'S TRANSPORTATION SYSTEM IN A STATE OF GOOD REPAIR
+1 MAINTAIN DENVER'S TRANSPORTATION SYSTEM IN A STATE OF GOOD REPAIR

-- Develop a robust asset data management program and integrate A existing assets' data into the system while collecting data for assets where there is not currently data available. - Consider lifecycle costs when developing transportation B investments, including construction and maintenance costs so resources can be planned appropriately. - Maintain and modernize existing assets ensuring infrastructure C is maintained in priority areas for transportation equity to the level and extent as other areas of the city. - Keep public right-of-way clear of obstructions by conducting D property owner education and capacity building for maintaining frontages in areas where people rely on walking, rolling, bicycling, and access to transit.
+Develop a robust asset data management program and integrate existing assets' data into the system while collecting data for assets where there is not currently data available.

+Consider lifecycle costs when developing transportation investments, including construction and maintenance costs so resources can be planned appropriately.

+Maintain and modernize existing assets ensuring infrastructure is maintained in priority areas for transportation equity to the level and extent as other areas of the city.

+Keep public right-of-way clear of obstructions by conducting property owner education and capacity building for maintaining frontages in areas where people rely on walking, rolling, bicycling, and access to transit.
-+ Increase to 100% of assets meeting on exceeding quality standards.